Faroe Islands and the European Union: EU boycott against the Faroe Islands

 In July 2013 the EU imposed sanctions on the Faroe Islands due to a dispute over the fishing quota of herring and mackerel.
 The boycott, which started on 28 August 2013, banned Faroese vessels carrying herring or mackerel from all EU ports, including Denmark, Sweden and Finland.
 The Faroe Islands could no longer export herring or mackerel to EU countries.
 The boycott was lifted on 20 August 2014 after a breakthrough in negotiations which saw the Faroese share of the total mackerel quota jump from 4.62% to 12.6%.

 Euro adoption

 The Faroe Islands have as their currency the Faroese króna, a special version of the Danish krone that has been printed and minted with text in the Faroese language.
 It is not a separate currency and can be exchanged 1:1 with the Danish version.
 Monetary policy is controlled by the Danish Central Bank.
-If Denmark does adopt the euro, separate referendums would be required in the Faroe Islands and Greenland to decide whether they should follow suit.
-Both territories have voted not to be a part of the EU in the past, and their populations will not participate in the Danish euro referendum.
-On 5 November 2009 the Faroese Parliament approved a proposal to investigate the possibility for euro adoption, including an evaluation of the legal and economic impact of adopting the euro ahead of Denmark.
+If Denmark adopted the euro, a separate referendum would be required in the Faroe Islands to decide whether they should follow suit.
+They have voted not to be a part of the EU in the past, and their populations would not participate in a Danish euro referendum.
+On 5 November 2009, the Faroese Parliament approved a proposal to investigate the possibility for euro adoption, including an evaluation of the legal and economic impact of adopting the euro ahead of Denmark.